 Lefteris Economou, the deputy minister for citizens’ protection, told Greek public broadcaster ERT on April 10 that the killing may have been related to feuds within organized crime groups, saying that gangs had been in “open war” for the last several years, and were suspected of commissioning contract killings.

 On April 28, a law enforcement source told the Greek daily Kathimerini that police were investigating whether the killing was linked to Karaivaz’s reporting on alleged ties between the Hellenic Police and organized crime, and his coverage of the 2018 killing of a former police officer under investigation for such ties.

 In June 2020, Karaivaz published an open letter on Bloko criticizing the slow progress of that investigation.

 Karaivaz’s colleagues at Star TV told Deutsche Welle that the journalist had not mentioned receiving any threats before the attack, and authorities said that he had not requested police protection or a gun license for self-defense.

 In a statement sent to CPJ via messaging app, Manolis Asariotis, a friend and colleague of Karaivaz at Bloko said that the journalist had written “dozens of stories trying to reveal the way organized crime is connected with corrupted policemen and politicians” said he suspected that the killing was a hit by an organized crime group.

-CPJ emailed the press department of the Athens prosecutor’s office and the Greek National Intelligence Service for comment, but did not receive any replies.
+CPJ emailed the press departments of the Athens prosecutor’s office, the Hellenic Police, and the Greek National Intelligence Service for comment in May 2023, but did not receive any replies.